Optical Memory in a Microfabricated Rubidium Vapor Cell

-In summary, our proof-of-principle implementation of a ground-state quantum memory in a microfabricated vapor cell opens up a route towards realistic scaling of quantum networks.
+In summary, our implementation of a ground-state quantum memory protocol using laser pulses at the single-photon level in a microfabricated vapor cell opens up a route toward realistic scaling of quantum networks.
 Moreover, we have shown that our novel high magnetic field scheme isolates a near-ideal three-level system, even on the $^{87}$Rb D$_2$ line, promising highly efficient and low noise performance in an optimized cell where the necessary optical depths can be reached at lower number densities.
-Once the atomic state preparation is further improved, interfacing the memory with a compatible single-photon source, e.g. based on downconversion \cite{Buser2022} or a GaAs quantum dot \cite{Zhai2022} will be attempted.
-In fact, we note that the presented memory is already built for asynchronous operation, capable of on-demand read-in and read-out.
+Furthermore, in such a cell, longer memory lifetimes are plausible, as in MEMS atomic clocks ground state coherence times of milliseconds can be reached \cite{Knappe2008}.
+Once the atomic state preparation is further improved, interfacing the memory with a compatible single-photon source, e.g., based on downconversion \cite{Buser2022} or a GaAs quantum dot \cite{Zhai2022} will be attempted.
+In fact, we note that the presented memory is already built for asynchronous operation, capable of on-demand read-in and read-out. \\